1xayd/lightlang/README.md

      width="100"
      alt="Logo">
 # lightlang
-A simple experiment language written in 2 days (of editor time) in golang.
+A simple experiment language implemented in golang.
 I thought it'd be nice to make something like luau typescript python and other languages in golang so i decided to make this;

 To build your own version of the project use build.bat file: